score-p/scorep_plugin_x86_energy/README.md

     The size of the buffer for storing samples.
 Can be suffixed with G, M, and K.

-    The buffer size is per counter per package, e.g., on a system with 3 energy counters, 2 sockets and 4 MB bufer size this would be 24 MB in total.
+    The buffer size is per counter per package, e.g., on a system with 3 energy counters, 2 sockets and 4 MB buffer size this would be 24 MB in total.

     Typically, a sample consists of a 8 byte timestamp and 8 byte per selected counter.
 If the buffer is too small, it might not be capable of storing all events.
 If this is the case, then an